inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``interface`` audit resource block declares network interface properties to be tested.
+A ``interface`` InSpec resource block declares network interface properties to be tested.
 For example:

 .. code-block:: ruby